Welcome to Year Four

 Welcome to Year 4, we will be learning about lots of exciting things this year.

 As a whole school we teach and learn through a ‘creative curriculum’, linking subjects through common themes.
 In doing so, the children become immersed in their learning and are increasingly aware of the cross curricular links that exist between the different subjects.
-Our first theme is learning through ‘Exploration’, which includes exploring and inventing new exciting sports activities in Literacy; what it is like to live in Greece now and what it was like in the past; materials and electricity in Science, as well as exploring different mathematical concepts.
+Our first theme is learning through ‘The Greeks’, which includes exploring what it is like to live in Greece now and what it was like in the past; human impact on the environment in Science, as well as exploring different mathematical concepts.
 There will also be lots of exciting and fun learning going on during the spring and summer.
 Please check the Year 4 Curriculum letters for more information when they are sent home.

 During the autumn term we have swimming on a Monday and P.E on a Thursday; all children are expected to take part.
 We ask that they have their P.E kit in school at all times so that if the opportunity arises they can enjoy any extra sessions of P.E.